Lance hates writing or talking about himself in the third person, but apparently that’s how personal bios are supposed

 In his 30s, the short periods began to get longer but so did the long ones until, in the midst of lecturing one of his children on the importance of following your dreams, Lance stopped to wonder why he’d stopped following his.
 Gathering up the few shreds of unfinished stories he thought might be worthwhile, Lance took several months to build a routine of writing (nearly) every day.
 On Christmas Day 2007, after the rest of his family had gone to bed, he began writing a novel.
 Dragon Summer took exactly five months to complete and came in at 108,104 words.
 Fortunately, no one will ever be allowed to read it.

 He’s written several novels, and many shorter works, since, some of which have even seen publication.
 Lance’s writing habits are eclectic, although most of his stories do fall into the broad buckets of Science Fiction or Fantasy.
-Mostly, he’s has gotten over casting himself as the hero, but admits there’s a little bit of him in a lot of his characters.
+Mostly, he’s has gotten over casting himself as the hero, but admits there’s a little bit of him in a lot of his characters, good and evil.

 His writing long since tipping over the border into obsession, Lance continues to heed the keyboard’s siren call.
-Between preparing several works for electronic publishing, Lance is currently working on a novel and at least one short story as he considers readies himself to dive into an epic fantasy adventure trilogy that promises to keep him busy for at least 300,000 words.
+Between preparing several works for electronic publishing, Lance is currently working on a novel and something that might be another novel, and has several others at various stages of editing.
+Sometimes there’s short fiction and non-fiction, too.